 Mini Case Studies

-- Jess & Pat: Started reselling thrift finds online as a weekend project.
+- Jess & Pat: Started their side gig reselling thrift finds online as a weekend project.
 Pat handled sourcing, Jess managed listings.
 They earned $6,000 in their first year and now use the money for date nights and hobbies.

 - Anna & Tim: Tried Airbnb rental management in their city.
 Anna answered messages and handled marketing, while Tim tackled cleaning and guest check-ins.
 Within three months, they booked out their listing for the summer and planned their next trip with the earnings.